oswystan/ngx-module/README.md

 ## WHAT IS THIS
-A mini nginx tiny restful api gateway framework written in c++11.
+A tiny nginx restful api gateway framework written in c++11.
 Have fun with it :-)

 ## HOWTO